squidarth/squidarth.github.io/_posts/2020-02-29-tail-at-scale.md

 some reason, and starts receiving more traffic than other partitions, traffic to that particular partition might see higher latencies than other partitions.

-To address this, Dean proposes "micro-partitions", in which partitions are sized so that they are much smaller than what could be supported by a particular machine.
+To address this, Dean and Barroso propose "micro-partitions", in which partitions are sized so that they are much smaller than what could be supported by a particular machine.
 These micro-partitions can then dynamically be moved around based on traffic patterns.
 Therefore, if a particular micro-partition started getting a lot of traffic, it could be moved to an instance with fewer other micro-partitions on it.